ruchanimbalkar/countries-app-fall-2025/version-2/README.md

 ## 👋 Welcome!

 Version 2 builds on the Version 1 of the Countries API app by saving data in the browser using Local Storage.
 Your application will now remember:
-- the Form data
+- Form data: a user's profile information when they submit the form
-- Saved Countries data
+- Saved Countries data: which countries the user has saved
-- How many times each country has been viewed
+- Country Count data: How many times each country has been viewed

 By storing persistent data, your app will become more personal, dynamic, and interactive!